yating1901/Optimizing-Algorithm-with-Data-Analyzing-Functions/README.md

 All the script should be put in the same folder, inciuding the reports generated and saved by the codes.

 ## Excuting Order
-* First, write the configuration of optimizing algorithm in the Gaconfiguration.xml， and pass the file to start the algorithm.
+* First, write the configuration of optimizing algorithm in the Gaconfiguration.xml, and pass the file to start the algorithm.
 ```
 ga_config_file_path="GaConfiguration.xml"
 ga=ES(ga_config_file_path)